 What ingredients are needed for this Tuscan soup?

 You don’t need a long complicated list of ingredients to make this soup.
 Just a few key ingredients that bring a lot of flavor to the table.

 There are several star players.
 First up, bacon.
 I mean, who doesn’t love bacon?

 Next?
 Kale.
-Because everyone loves a soup with healthy foods but since we’re starting with bacon so it actually tastes good.
+Because everyone loves a soup with healthy foods but since we’re starting with bacon, it actually tastes good.

 Sausage.
-Just because flavor is the ultimate goal, we’re bringing in sausage to pair up with bacon for a meat-match-made-in-heaven.
+Just because flavor is the ultimate goal, we’re bringing in the richness of Italian sausage to pair up with bacon for a meat match-made-in-heaven.

 Oh!
 Wait.
 Can’t forget the potatoes.
 We’re keeping them rustic, just like Olive Garden does, with the skin on.
 Just be sure to scrub the skin well to remove any grit before chopping.

 There are a few extra ingredients you could throw in, if you want, that I feel would be a great compliment to the flavors happening in this soup: